jmauntel/irule-tester/README.md

 check for multiple redirect responses for a given request.
 Please read the irule-tester library file for more details.

+Debugging can be enabled by passing the -d option.
+This will enable Bash debugging and is VERY verbose.
+Be warned...

 ## Supported Platforms

 This code was developed and tested using CentOS 5, but is assumed to work